Making driving safe- An IoT hardware unit – startup story

 The device console displays virtual road parameters to the driver while driving.
-As the device is mounted at the driver’s eye level one can view the console without taking the eye off the road.
-The device monitors vehicle parameters like fuel gauges and over speeding.
-The inbuilt GPS device can direct the driver to the nearest fuel station for a refill and a warning is sounded when the vehicle crosses the set speed limit.
+As the device is mounted at the driver’s eye level, one can view the console without taking the eye off the road.
+The device monitors vehicle parameters like fuel gauges and overspeeding.
+The inbuilt GPS device can direct the driver to the nearest fuel station for a refill, and a warning is sounded when the vehicle crosses the set speed limit.

 The primary purpose of the iScout HUD unit is to alert the driver to road and traffic conditions ahead.
 Nikhiljit and Noufal have designed the unit as a device for driver safety.
-Many accidents happen when drivers are distracted by an incoming call, try to read or send a message email on their mobile phone.
+Many accidents happen when drivers are distracted by an incoming call or try to read or send a message email on their mobile phone.

-He has already in touch with Taxi aggregators like Uber, Lyft and Ola for whom vehicle road safety is paramount.
-If they strike a deal for installing iScout’s devices into the car networks of these multibillion dollar startups, revenues and cash flow to his venture will be substantially secured.
+He has already in touch with Taxi aggregators like Uber, Lyft, and Ola, for whom vehicle road safety is paramount.
+If they strike a deal for installing iScout’s devices into the car networks of these multibillion-dollar startups, revenues and cash flow to his venture will be substantially secured.